shabin5785/Udemy-React/React_2.md

 - its better to use key value pairs as updates of specific items is easier.
 So preferably always add a key attribute..

 -ES6 use tilde in strings for string interpolation instead of singel quote

+-during intial load of app, the variables have no value.
+But still the components try to render them.
+This causes error.
+So we need to hanlde the null values or props.